Amed Rosario Player Props: Guardians vs. Twins

 Amed Rosario At The Plate

-- Rosario is batting .222 with eight doubles, four triples, a home run and 13 walks.
+- Rosario is hitting .221 with eight doubles, four triples, a home run and 13 walks.

-- In 10 games this season (20.0%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 10 games this year (19.6%), including two games with multiple runs batted in.

-- He has scored in 19 of 50 games this year, and more than once 3 times.
+- He has scored a run in 19 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.